bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

     if no matching persistent voluem is available.
 Defualt reclaim policy for dynamically created persistent volumes is **Delete** which means PV and its associated Azure storage resource will be automatically deleted on deletion of PVC.
-In order to prevent this from happeining do the following steps to change defalt reclaim policy of dyanmically created PVs
+In order to prevent this from happening do the following steps to change default reclaim policy of dyanmically created PVs

     * Run the following command to list existing PVs
     ..
 Code:: bash

         $ kubectl --context k8s-bdb-test-cluster-0 get pv

-    * Run the following command to update a PV's reclaim policy
+    * Run the following command to update a PV's reclaim policy to <Retain>
     ..
 Code:: bash

-        $ kubectl --context k8s-bdb-test-cluster-0patch pv <PV_Name> -p '{"spec":{"persistentVolumeReclaimPolicy":"Retain"}}'
+        $ kubectl --context k8s-bdb-test-cluster-0patch pv <pv-name> -p '{"spec":{"persistentVolumeReclaimPolicy":"Retain"}}'

-    For notes on recreating a private volume form a released azure disk resource consult the trouble shooting guide
+    For notes on recreating a private volume form a released azure disk resource consult the trouble shooting guide at page titled :ref: `Cluster Troubleshooting`

 Step 12: Start a Kubernetes StatefulSet for MongoDB
 ---------------------------------------------------